hikawi/sakila/README.md

 file stays at the same directory as `docker-compose.yml`.
 If you want to run native, `godotenv` also supports loading an `.env` at each week's root.

+**I recommend cleaning and rebuilding the MySQL server through each run as each week might modify the database.**

 ### Docker

 Requirements: